chainer/chainer/docs/source/tutorial/train_loop.rst

 2. We will then feed the batch into our network by calling it (a :class:`~chainer.Chain` object) like a function.
 This will execute the forward-pass code that are written in the :meth:`~chainer.Chain.__call__` method.
 3. This will return the network output that represents class label predictions.
 We supply it to the loss function along with the true (that is, target) values.
 The loss function will output the loss as a :class:`~chainer.Variable` object.
 4. We then clear any previous gradients in the network and perform the backward pass by calling the :meth:`~chainer.Variable.backward` method on the loss variable which computes the parameter gradients.
 We need to clear the gradients first because the :meth:`~chainer.Variable.backward` method accumulates gradients instead of overwriting the previous values.
-5. Since the optimizer already has a reference to the network, it can access to the parameters and the computed gradients so that we can now call the :meth:`~chainer.Optimizer.update` method of the optimizer which will update the model parameters.
+5. Since the optimizer already has a reference to the network, it has access to the parameters and the computed gradients so that we can now call the :meth:`~chainer.Optimizer.update` method of the optimizer which will update the model parameters.

 In addition to the above steps, you might want to check the performance of the network with a validation dataset.
 This allows you to observe how well it is generalized to new data so far, namely, you can check whether it is overfitting to the training data.
 The code below checks the performance on the test set at the end of each epoch.
 The code has the same structure as the training code except that no backpropagation is performed and we also compute the accuracy on the test data using the :meth:`~chainer.functions.accuracy` function.